ncbdrck/reactorx200_ros_reacher/README.md

 ## Issues

 If you have installed the Rx200 robot package from the official documentation, you may face an error when running the scripts in this repository.
-This occurs because the official installation creates a new ROS workspace in your home directory and adds it to the bashrc file.
+This occurs because the official installation creates a new ROS workspace in your home directory and adds it to the `~/.bashrc` file.
 As a result, each time you open a new terminal, the RX200 ROS workspace in your home directory is sourced instead of your `catkin_ws` directory.
 To resolve this, you have two options:

-1. modify the line in the `bashrc` file that sources the RX200 ROS workspace.
+1. modify the line in the `~/.bashrc` file that sources the RX200 ROS workspace.
 This will ensure that your `catkin_ws` directory is sourced instead when opening a new terminal.

 2. Source the catkin_ws directory explicitly before running the scripts in this repository.
 This will override the sourcing of the RX200 ROS workspace and ensure that the correct workspace is used.